jimsingh/llm_e2e/README.md

 | FineWeb-Edu | 223,299 | 331.2 | 819.7 |
 | C4 | 106,116 | 378.7 | 419.2 |

-Normalization brings Wikitext-103 and Simple Wikipedia close to training corpus performance (67.9 and 82.7 vs 37.9 perplexity), suggesting preprocessing differences are the primary barrier for encyclopedic content.
-The similar post-normalization performance between these Wikipedia-based datasets indicates that data leakage, while possible, is likely not the dominant factor.
+Normalization brings Wikitext-103 and Simple Wikipedia close to training corpus performance (67.9 and 82.7 vs 37.9 perplexity), suggesting preprocessing differences are key for encyclopedic content.
+The similar post-normalization performance between these Wikipedia-based datasets indicates that data leakage, while likely, is not a dominant factor.
 However, C4 and FineWeb-Edu remain challenging even after cleaning (378.7 and 331.2 perplexity), confirming that commercial and technical content presents genuine challenges beyond formatting.

 ## Loading OpenAI's Pretrained Weights

 To validate my implementation, I loaded OpenAI's pretrained GPT-2 124M weights into my model architecture.
 This required careful weight manipulation to account for minor difference between implementations.